 SQL has a CASE statement and a CASE expression.
 A CASE expression is only part of a statement - not a statement in its own right.
 In SQL, you can place a CASE expression almost anywhere a value is legal.
 At run time, a CASE expression evaluates to a value.
-SQL's CASE statement doesn't evaluate to a value; rather, it executes a block of statements.
+SQL's CASE statement doesn't evaluate to a value; rather, it causes a block of statements to be executed.